 What is a patch panel used for?

 A patch panel separates the hardwiring of your network from your networking equipment.
 Each run of cable that goes throughout the house or building is punched down on the back of the patch panel.
-Here is what the punch down area on the back of a patch panel looks like:
+Here is what the punch down area on the back of a patch panel looks like (pictured to the left):

 Rather than RJ45 ports, this side is equipped with punch down terminations and color-coding for T568A and T568B wiring.
 There are also independent verification testing symbols for UL and 3P.